svechinsky/blog/src/posts/staying-safe-online.md

 So on one sunny Sunday, I did just that.
 I went to the local reseller and bought a pair of [YubiKey5 Series](https://www.yubico.com/products/yubikey-5-overview/).

-I get really excited when I get new stuff.
+I get excited when I get new stuff.
 So I went on a binge of learning what I should do with my YubiKeys, an initial list I came up with was:
 -  Move all my accounts to MFA with a YubiKey + backup
 -  Set up fresh PGP keys and store them on the token
 -  Finally set up Pass as my password manager and leave cloud services like LastPass for good